Heathland and acidic meadows restoration work

 The restoration process starts with the removal of young woodland, in areas that show good potential for heathland restoration.
 These newly felled areas, are quite barren to begin with, but soon begin to show signs of new life.
 To prevent the grasses becoming too dense, to control bramble and other woody plants, where possible we employ our favoured method of using our rare breed cattle or sheep to do this but where this is not a viable option we use our cut/collect mowing machine or indeed, a combination of both.
 This has shown to be a very successful approach, and has led to some excellent quality acid grassland/heathland being restored.

 The bare ground and low shrub layer is essential to many of the Districts rarest species such as solitary bees and wasps, and as feeding areas for the Green Woodpeckers, basking and hunting areas for Lizard and Grass snake.
-The areas of mature, scrub such as Hawthorne and Gorse allow birds to perch in safety while the open areas provide an ideal hunting and foraging ground.
+The areas of mature, scrub such as Hawthorne and Gorse allow birds to nest and perch in safety while the open areas provide an ideal hunting and foraging ground.

 Lowland heath such as the Rifle Range has been described by Natural England as ‘more threatened than Tropical Rainforest’, and thus must be restored and maintained, to prevent the birds, reptiles and invertebrates that rely on it being lost forever.